Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field

 In this experiment, we compare our generated critical traffic scenarios with adversarial DRF agents to original traffic scenarios with log-replay agents.
-By unrolling our ego IL policy and Lyft Urban Driver in both kinds of scenarios and comparing their performance, it is shown in TABLE \ref{tab: data augmentation} that our generated critical scenarios are more challenging for IL models (both Lyft Urban Driver and ours) to handle as the number of collisions increases in critical scenarios.
+By unrolling our ego IL policy and Lyft Urban Driver in both kinds of scenarios and comparing their performance, it is shown in Table \ref{tab: data augmentation} that our generated critical scenarios are more challenging for both IL models to handle as the number of collisions increases in critical scenarios.

 In addition, more aggressive driving is observed in critical scenarios.
 This is because the distance between agents is smaller in critical scenarios.
 Therefore, the ego vehicle subjectively ``feels" more at risk driving in critical scenarios.
-More qualitative results are provided in Appendix. \ref{supple critical scenarios}.